gitprof/optical_network/README.md

-initialize OpticalNetwork and deploy it on Mininet environemnt, using a certain routing algorithm for each test. most of the tests are resillience tests for checking and comparing algorithm's performance (to each other, or over different topologies) run with --help for options info.
+initialize OpticalNetwork and deploy it on Mininet environemnt, using a certain routing algorithm for each test. most of the tests are resillience tests for checking and comparing algorithm's performance (to each other, or over different topologies) run with --help for options info. see src/main/Global.py file for list of all pathing algorithms, graphs and more.

 * perftest unit:
 file: src/test/process_iperf_res.p